The Rivers of Belief

-"The Rivers of Belief" is a 1991 song created by the musical project, Enigma.
-The single was the last to be released from MCMXC a.D..
+"The Rivers of Belief" is a song by the musical project Enigma, released on 7 October 1991 as the fourth and final single from the debut album MCMXC a.D..

-On the album, the song is part three of the overarching song, "Back to the Rivers of Belief", which includes the songs "Way to Eternity" and "Hallelujah", which then segues into "Rivers of Belief".
+On the album, the song is part three of the overarching song "Back to the Rivers of Belief", which includes the songs "Way to Eternity" and "Hallelujah", which then segues into "Rivers of Belief".
 The single version of the song starts with a sample of the intro to Bach's Toccata & Fugue in D minor and a spoken passage by Sandra, before picking up where the album version begins.